rohit-ash/rohit-ash/README.md

 - Robotics and Autonomous Systems
 - Computer Vision
+- Mechatronics and Controls
-- Mechatronics, Controls and Optimization
+- Classical and Meta Heuristic Optimization
 - Deep Learning and Artificial Intelligence